BlessedRebuS/RISCV-Attacks/README.md

 <img src='img/caller-callee.png' width='500'>

 ## ROP Contraints
 As It is well explained [here](https://arxiv.org/pdf/2007.14995.pdf), the open source nature of the ISA, brought some security updates to mitigate some ROP attacks.
+ROPs are built using gadget found across the asm code, that in RISC-V translates in using the epilogue of a function and knowing that the used registers has to be restored.
+One more complication is the usage of the link register.
+The purpose of this register is to optimize calls to leaf subroutines since the return address need not be pushed or popped on the stack as It happens in X86_64.
+As It is specified in the paper, to have a full functional and chainable ROP gadget the following contraints have to be satisfied:

+* ROP exploitation is mostly limited to **non-leaf function epilogues**
+* Loads a value from a(**sp**) into **ra** where a is some positive immediate value divisible by 8
+* Adds an immediate value b to **sp** where b > a and b is divisible by 16 (due to stack-alignment requirements)
+* Ends in a **ret** (equivalent to **jr ra**)
+* Find some extra instruction to perform operations in the ROP

 ### Challenges
 > ROP: a function that calls other functions should not assume these registers hold their value across method calls.